jinglescode/time-series-forecasting-pytorch/README.md

     print('Epoch[{}/{}] | loss train:{:.6f}, test:{:.6f} | lr:{:.6f}'
               .format(epoch+1, config["training"]["num_epoch"], loss_train, loss_val, lr_train))
 ```

+Using *mean squared error* as the loss function to optimize our model, we calculate the loss on training and validation based on how well the model is doing in these two sets.
+After every epoch, a smaller *loss* value indicates that the model is learning and 0.0 means that no mistakes were made. `Loss train` gives an idea of how well the model is learning, while `loss test` gives an idea of how well the model generalizes on the validation dataset.

 Console showing the loss and learning rate during training: